emu-russia/breaks/BreakingNESWiki_DeepL/APU/dma.md

 - DMCRDY: DMC Ready.
 If the DMC is not ready - the RDY signal is also forced to 0.

 Processor control signals:
 - PHI1 and R/W: Sprite DMA can only start if the processor goes into a read cycle (PHI1 = 0 and R/W = 1).
 Without this condition the `DOSPR` control signal will not be active.
-This is done to "postpone" RDY, because its clearing is ignored on the 6502 write cycles.
+This is done to delay the start of the DMA because the RDY clearing is ignored on the 6502 write cycles.

 Signals affecting the DMA process:
 - W4014: Writing to register $4014 clears the lower part of the address and puts the value to be written into the higher part.
 The DMA process then starts.